webp-sh/webp_server_go/README.md

       - 127.0.0.1:3333:3333
 ```

-You can refer to [Configuration | WebP Server Documentation](https://docs.webp.sh/usage/configuration/) for more info, such as custom config, AVIF support etc.
+You can refer to [Configuration | WebP Server Documentation](https://docs.webp.sh/configuration/configuration/) for more info, such as custom config, AVIF support etc.

+Or, if you need some examples, you can refer to [Configuration Examples | WebP Server Documentation](https://docs.webp.sh/configuration/examples/).

 ## Advanced Usage

-If you'd like to use with binary, please consult to [Use with Binary(Advanced) | WebP Server Documentation](https://docs.webp.sh/usage/usage-with-binary/)
+If you'd like to use with binary, please consult to [Use with Binary(Advanced) | WebP Server Documentation](https://docs.webp.sh/deployment/binary/)

 > spoiler alert: you may encounter issues with `glibc` and some dependency libraries.